davidechicco/longitudinal_clustering_packages/README.md

 `Rscript traj_example.r`

 ## Article
-More information about this study can be found in the following article:
+More information about this study will be avaiable in the following article:

-> Davide Chicco, Chen Chen, Kuan Liu, Zihang Lu, and Geoffrey M. Anderson, "A comparative review of the current R software packages for longitudinal clustering of multiple features for defining disease trajectories",  pages 1-13, 2023; under review.
+> Davide Chicco, Chen Chen, Kuan Liu, Zihang Lu, and Geoffrey M. Anderson, *"A comparative review of the current R software packages for longitudinal clustering of multiple features for defining disease trajectories"*,  pages 1-13, 2023; under review.

 ## Contacts